ICB Board Members

 Headshot of Mark Chamberlain, Remuneration Committee Chair

-Mark Chamberlain, Remuneration Committee Chair
+Mark Chamberlain, Deputy Chair and Remuneration Committee Chair

 Prior to joining Humber and North Yorkshire Health and Care Partnership, Mark was Deputy Chair and Non-Executive Director of Leeds Teaching Hospitals NHS Trust from 2011 until 2021.
 The bulk of Mark’s earlier career was with BT where he held a variety of senior roles in HR, marketing, operations, strategy, business transformation and business development.
 He was a member of the BT Yorkshire & The Humber Regional Board from 2000 to 2014 and a Non-Executive director of the Learning and Skills Council Regional Board until 2010.
 Mark is also Chair at Harrogate Integrated Facilities Ltd.